breatheco-de/content/src/content/lesson/what-are-dictionaries-in-python.md

 ## Deleting data!

-To remove a key-value from a dictionary, you can use the syntax `del dictionary_name[key]` or you can also use the `pop()` method and pass as parameter the key name of the value you want to remove as shown in the following example:
+To remove a key-value from a dictionary, you can use the syntax `del dictionary_name[key]` or you can also use the `pop()` method and pass as a parameter the key name of the value you want to remove as shown in the following example:

 ```py
 person = {